 Sibling Dex is a tea monk, going from town to town offering people their ear, their counsel and the perfect cup of tea to soothe their worries.
 But Dex themself feels an emptiness and pain; they feel guilty for not being happy in a life which - on the face of it - gives them everything it should.
 This inner conflict they keep from those they help really resonated with me from the very start.

-Hoping to find an answer in anything but their routine, Dex goes off track into the wilderness.
-There, they …
+Hoping to find an answer in anything but their routine, Dex goes off track into the wilderness. …

 Becky Chambers makes me cry again, this time in a hope punk novella about existence and purpose.
 Long ago, humanity's Factory Age ended when robots suddenly gained consciousness and decided to leave.
 Humanity respected their agency and choice, allowing them to leave into the wilderness and legend while restructuring human civilization into a sustainable, solarpunk society.